 (the PA was nearly 10 feet longer than its FA counterpart).
 As problems

 mounted with the PA-1 Alco rushed to correct the problem building an

 entirely new prime mover in the process, the model 251.
-This new engine proved much more reliable.
-As such, the company unveiled a new variant the PA-2 (which was given an extra 250 horsepower).
-However, it was ultimately to no avail and after initially seeing 170 sales with its first PA-1 design the later PA-2 and PA-3 upgraded models sold a combined total of 77 units by the time production had officially ended in December of 1953.
+This new engine proved much more reliable but was not available in time for the PA series.
+After witnessing initial sales of 170 units with its first PA-1 design the later PA-2 and PA-3 upgraded models sold a combined total of 77 units by the time production had officially ended in December of 1953.
 These numbers were a mere fraction when compared to

 EMD's E and F series, which together sold thousands by the